 Program planners interested in working with the private sector will greatly benefit from taking this course, as it provides a basic understanding of the commercial for-profit private sector in health.

 Creating an Enabling Environment for Young Vulnerable Children and their Caregivers is the fifth in the Early Childhood Development (ECD) series which aims to engage staff of implementing agencies involved in ECD programs, focusing on vulnerable children affected by HIV, or facing other challenges such as chronic poverty, displacement, or conflict.
 The six course series will equip learners with the knowledge and understanding necessary to incorporate holistic ECD messages and activities into their programs (i.e., home-based care, OVC programs, etc.).

-For twenty-five years, MEASURE DHS (Demographic and Health Surveys) has collected data on fertility, family planning, maternal and child health, nutrition, HIV, and malaria.
+For thirty years, The DHS (Demographic and Health Surveys) Program has collected data on fertility, family planning, maternal and child health, nutrition, HIV, and malaria.
 Aimed at program staff, policy makers, and researchers, this course provides an overview of the DHS project including a description of demographic health surveys, topics covered in the DHS, and steps to conduct a DHS.

 The international development community now recognizes that for foreign aid to be sustainable, the donor/recipient relationship must become one of partnership.
 The relationships between donors, governments, civil society, and the private for profit sector need to be redefined.